mtgons5developer/NextPlus/README.md

 # NextPlus
-NextPlus App and Bluestack Emulator Number Automated Registration
+NextPlus App and Bluestack Emulator Number Automated Registration, Pixel Recognition.

 If you have plans on using this for NextPlus I would suggest to use your own database, I used a clients web based DB inputs so I had to automate it from a browser.